Frequently asked questions about elections

 - Limit the right of use to the data appropriately.

 - Do not disclose or publish the data in the internet without grounds.
+If you intend to publish data, report this already when you are collecting the data.

 4. Always update personal data where necessary.
 Remove inaccurate and incorrect personal data or adjust them immediately.